josefs/meta-paper/paper.md

 The FFT implementation is a port from a Feldspar implementation written by Anders Persson.
 Thanks to Emil Axelsson for suggesting to use GADTs to represent the `Shape` type.
-The mandelbrot example in section \ref{sec:programming} is due to Geoffrey Mainland.
+The mandelbrot example is due to Geoffrey Mainland.

+We would like to thank the members of the functional programming group at Chalmers who gave us valuable feedback during a presentation of meta-repa.

 # References